SynteLang/SynteLang/README.md

 This is the equivalent to a necklace in syntə, for example something like:

-frequency → osc → filt → out dac
+frequency → osc → filt → mix

 But in this case syntə is the guitar and the guitarist too.
-So in code `in 330, osc, osc, out dac` would be a frequency controlling the frequency of another oscillator.
+So in code `in 330, osc, osc, mix` would be a frequency controlling the frequency of another oscillator.
 In this case the frequency of the second oscillator will only change from 0 to 1, so we can:

-`in 330hz, osc, mul f, osc, out dac`
+`in 330hz, osc, mul f, osc, mix`

 where f is now the maximum frequency we span to.
 You can use a number such as 200 instead, or feed in a value by sending to f from somewhere else.
 The listing display indicates where a result is passed down the chain by a curly arrow on the left.
 The operators `in`, `pop`, and `tap` break the chain and start a with value which is either the operand, the top of the stack, or the specified delay tap, respectively.

 If we examine the guitarist example more closely , we realise that the fx pedal will likely contain modulators such as LFOs, along with filters, wave shapers etc.
 So we can extend our analogous model to something like:

-`in 2.5, osc, inv, out b, tri, out c, in 330hz, osc, mul b, filt c, mix`
+`in 2.5hz, osc, inv, out a, tri, out c, in 330hz, osc, mul a, filt c, mix`

 Notice that the first oscillator is now generating a 2.5 hertz low frequency modulation.
-It is inverted before being send to b, and then shaped into a triangle wave and send to c.
-The second osc now operates at a fixed frequency of 330 hertz and is multiplied by b (acting like a VCA to control the volume) and filtered by c before being mixed and send to the output.
+It is inverted before being send to a, and then shaped into a triangle wave and send to c.
+The second osc now operates at a fixed frequency of 330 hertz and is multiplied by a (acting like a VCA to control the volume) and filtered by c before being mixed and send to the output.

 Which leads us to